(Optimal) Online Bipartite Matching with Degree Information: Algorithm

 \paragraph{MinPredictedDegree}

-In addition to knowing the offline nodes $U$ beforehand, MinPredictedDegree is given a degree predictor $\sigma: U \rightarrow \mathbb{R}_{\geq 0}$.
+In addition to knowing the offline nodes $U$ beforehand, MinPredictedDegree (MPD) is given a degree predictor $\sigma: U \rightarrow \mathbb{R}_{\geq 0}$.
 In practice, this predictor could be inferred from additional knowledge about the graph or from past data.
-When a node $v \in V$ arrives, MinPredictedDegree (see Algorithm~\ref{alg:minpreddegree}) uses this predictor to greedily select the minimum predicted degree neighbor $u^*$ of $v$ that is not already covered in the matching and then adds the edge $\{u^*, v\}$ to the matching.
-If no such valid neighbor exists, MinPredictedDegree does nothing with $v$.
+When a node $v \in V$ arrives, MPD (see Algorithm~\ref{alg:minpreddegree}) uses this predictor to greedily select the minimum predicted degree neighbor $u^*$ of $v$ that is not already covered in the matching and then adds the edge $\{u^*, v\}$ to the matching.
+If no such valid neighbor exists, MPD does nothing with $v$.
 Intuitively, low degree offline nodes should be matched as early as possible as they only appear a few times while we will have many chances to match high degree offline nodes.

-The MinPredictedDegree algorithm has similar structure to the worst-case optimal Ranking algorithm~\cite{karp1990optimal} which assigns a random cost to each offline node and at each step greedily matches with the lowest cost offline neighbor.
-Specifically, if the degree predictor is random, MinPredictedDegree and Ranking are equivalent.
-As we show in the later sections, if the predictor is ``good enough'', MinPredictedDegree often performs much better than Ranking.
-In particular, we find experimentally and through an analysis on random power law graphs that MinPredictedDegree competes favorably against baseline algorithms (including Ranking) and often outputs matchings almost as large as the maximum matching.
-In the worst case (even if the predictions are adversarial), MinPredictedDegree achieves a competitive ratio of $1/2$ as it returns a maximal matching (compared to $1 - 1/e$ achieved by Ranking).
-We also show that this bound is tight: see Appendix~\ref{appendix-worst-case-bound} for the details.
+The MPD algorithm has similar structure to the worst-case optimal Ranking algorithm~\cite{karp1990optimal} which assigns a random cost to each offline node and at each step greedily matches with the lowest cost offline neighbor.
+Specifically, if the degree predictor is random, MPD and Ranking are equivalent.
+As we show in the later sections, if the predictor is ``good enough'', MPD often performs much better than Ranking, both in theory and in practice.